 Make sure you meet all requirementsVisit official programme website

-International8800 EUR/yearTuition FeeBased on the original amount of 8800 EUR per year and a duration of 36 months.
+International9000 EUR/yearTuition FeeBased on the tuition of 9000 EUR per year during 36 months.

-EU/EEA2143 EUR/yearTuition FeeBased on the original amount of 2143 EUR per year and a duration of 36 months.
+EU/EEA2205 EUR/yearTuition FeeBased on the tuition of 2205 EUR per year during 36 months.

 Studyportals Tip: Students can search online for independent or external scholarships that can help fund their studies.
 Check the scholarships to see whether you are eligible to apply.
 Many scholarships are either merit-based or needs-based.